 Items for Consent

-To approve the minutes from the following meeting:
+To approve the minutes from the following sessions:

-On motion by Commissioner Elks,HHSSSS the Board approved/adopted the following:
+On motion by Commissioner Hobbs,HHSSSS the Board approved/adopted the following:

-- Approve the minutes from the June 29th regular & closed sessions
+- Approved the minutes from the June 29th regular & closed sessions

 The motion carried unanimously.

 Items for Decision

 3. Consideration of Amending Chapter 75: Parking Schedules of the Town of Farmville Code of Ordinances to Provide for Fifteen Minute Timed Parking and an Additional Handicap Parking Spaces in a Portion of R.L.
 Davis Lane

 Major Jeffrey Spencer presented a recommendation for the addition of three (3) timed, 15 – minute parking spaces and one (1) handicap parking space, in a portion of RL Davis Lane.
 Spencer explained that there have been several new businesses in this area and they have back entrances, and this would benefit them.

 Commissioner Elks made a motion to adopt Ordinance (2020) 961, Ordinance Amending Chapter 75: Parking Schedules.
 The motion carried unanimously.